What are oral cavity and oropharyngeal cancers?

 A biopsy is the only way to know for certain if an area of leukoplakia or erythroplakia contains dysplastic (pre-cancerous) cells or cancer cells.
 For a biopsy, a sample of tissue from the abnormal area is removed and then looked at under the microscope.
 But other tests may be used first to help determine if they might be cancers (and therefore will need a biopsy) or to choose the best area to sample for a biopsy.
 These tests are described in the section “Can oral cavity and oropharyngeal cancers be found early?”

 Most cases of leukoplakia do not develop into cancer.
-But as many as 1 out of 5 leukoplakias is either cancerous when first found or has pre-cancerous changes that eventually progress to cancer if not properly treated.
+But some leukoplakias are either cancerous when first found or have pre-cancerous changes that can eventually progress to cancer if not properly treated.

 Erythroplakia and erythroleukoplakia are less common but are usually more serious.
 Most of these red lesions turn out to be cancer when they are biopsied or will develop into cancer later.